sergi2596/pytorch-siamfc/README.md

 python3 bin/create_synthetic_dataset.py --output-dir /path/to/save/dataset/ --num-images 20000 --num-videos 200
 ```

 2. `create_lmdb.sh` creates a lmdb file for previous dataset.

-Dataset and lmdb file should be in the same directory.
+**NOTE: Dataset and lmdb file should be in the same directory**.
 ```
 #!/bin/bash
 #BATCH -J training-test